Docker Compose File Requirements

 instructions are forbidden in the HCC2 for a number of reasons.

-- It makes it nearly impossible for docker-compose to independently start or stop containers, complicating device management
+- They make it nearly impossible for docker-compose to independently start or stop containers, complicating device management.

 - Using